rbro2035/Coral-Reefs-Islands-in-a-Changing-Ocean/README.md

 I then plan on analysing the current speed (absolute velocity) at each specific reef with a comparison between the speed at each reef and the regional current speed during El nino and La nina years.
-Lastly I plan on analysing the comparison between current speed (absolute velocity) for El nino, la nina and a baseline year for comparison, regonally and e=at each specific reef.
+Lastly I plan on analysing the comparison between current speed (absolute velocity) for El nino, la nina and a baseline year for comparison, regonally and at each specific reef.